Thant-Sin-Win/CyberSecurity-SOC-Portfolio/README.md

 Inbound login attempts from multiple global sources were monitored to simulate SOC style incident detection and response workflows.

 Project screenshots and related documentation are available in the SIEM_Honeypot_Project folder.

 ---

+## Phishing Email Investigation Project

+A simulated Tier 1 Security Operations Centre (SOC) investigation was conducted involving a reported phishing email received by an employee requesting an urgent corporate password reset via an embedded hyperlink.

+Email header analysis was performed using MXToolbox to identify the sending server and originating IP address.
+Sender IP reputation was assessed using VirusTotal, and domain registration details were obtained through Whois lookup.

+URL analysis of the embedded hyperlink was attempted using URLScan to identify potential malicious behaviour.
+Indicators of Compromise (IOCs) including sender email address, domain, IP address and suspicious URL were documented and assessed as part of the investigation.

+Potential business impact was evaluated based on the likelihood of credential harvesting and unauthorised access to enterprise systems.
+Based on the findings, the reported email was classified as a Medium severity phishing incident and appropriate mitigation actions were recommended.

+Project screenshots, investigation evidence and a documented incident report are available in the Phishing-Email-Threat-Analysis-Lab folder.

+---